Bulk Convert PDF to Word (DOCX) Online

 Yes!
 We automatically detect scanned PDFs and apply OCR (optical character recognition) before conversion.
 Just upload your scanned document—no extra steps required.

-Our OCR engine uses Tesseract, the same open-source technology trusted by Google.
+Our OCR engine uses Azure Document Intelligence, Microsoft's industry-leading AI service supporting 293 languages with up to 99% accuracy.
 For best results, ensure your scans are at least 300 DPI with clear, dark text on a light background.

 Is the conversion lossless?